Bidirectional EV Chargers Explained: V2G, V2H & V2L in Australia (2025 Guide)

 Also important to understand is the difference between DC and AC V2G chargers, as we explain below.

-DC-coupled EV chargers
+DC-coupled V2G chargers

-DC-coupled EV chargers take power directly from your car’s battery (which is DC), sending it straight to an external inverter that converts it into AC power for your home or the grid.
+DC-coupled bidirectional EV chargers take power directly from your car’s battery (which is DC), sending it straight to an external inverter that converts it into AC power for your home or the grid.
 These systems are highly efficient since there’s just one power conversion involved, making them a great fit if you’ve already got solar panels or battery storage.
 The downside is that they’re usually more expensive and trickier to install due to the extra equipment.

-AC V2G chargers
+AC-coupled V2G chargers

 Installing a Bidirectional Charger at Home